 Enables unmanaged hosts to load the common language runtime (CLR) into a process.

-This function has been deprecated in the .NET Framework 4.
+This function has been deprecated in the .NET Framework version 4.

 HRESULT CorBindToRuntime ( [in] LPCWSTR pwszVersion, [in] LPCWSTR pwszBuildFlavor, [in] REFCLSID rclsid, [in] REFIID riid, [out] LPVOID FAR *ppv );